Enjin Is Leveling Up The Gaming Industry

 Because all items are Enjin based, they are all securely held in Enjin Wallets.
 The trading will have to be confirmed by both players before a trade can be made.
-Players really own these items, and trading is peer to peer.
+Players own these items, and trading is peer-to-peer.
 All these transactions have to be signed by both players on the blockchain.
 It doesn’t need a big central entity to facilitate the trade.
 And this is a big gamechanger.

-On a side note: legendary items could be very rare and valuable, and can become 100 times more valuable than the initial Enjin coin stored in the item.
-This means that gamers can acquire items that are worth way more than the amount of money they have put into the game simply by playing the game.
+On a side note: legendary items could be very rare and valuable and can become 100 times more valuable than the initial Enjin coin stored in the item.
+This means that gamers can acquire items worth way more than the amount of money they have put into the game by merely playing the game.
 But the trading aspect of items with real value isn’t interesting just for gamers.
-Developers can set rules in their game whereby they receive a percentage of the trade themselves.
-Generating a constant stream of income.
+Developers can set rules in their game whereby they receive a percentage of the trade themselves—generating a constant income stream.

 Step 5: Melting